-Quantitative data makes measuring various parameters controllable due to the ease of mathematical derivations they come with.
-It is usually collected for statistical analysis using surveys, polls, or questionnaires sent across to a specific section of a population.
+It makes measuring various parameters controllable due to the ease of mathematical derivations they come with.
+It is usually collected for statistical analysis plans using surveys, polls, or questionnaires sent across to a specific section of a population.
 Researches can establish the retrieved results across a population.

 - Measurement of physical objects: Calculating measurement of any physical thing.
 For example, the HR executive carefully measures the size of each cubicle assigned to the newly joined employees.

 - Sensory calculation: Mechanism to naturally “sense” the measured parameters to create a constant source of information.
 For example, a digital camera converts electromagnetic information to a string of numerical data.

-- Projection of data: Future data projection can be made using algorithms and other mathematical analysis tools.
+- Projection of data: Future data projections can be made using algorithms and other mathematical analysis tools.
 For example, a marketer will predict an increase in sales after launching a new product with a thorough analysis.

 - Quantification of qualitative entities: Identify numbers to qualitative information.
 For example, asking respondents of an online survey to share the likelihood of recommendation on a scale of 0-10.